Scotland's drug deaths total down for first time in eight years

 The upward trend had been accelerating since 2013.

-The latest figure of 1,330 is still the second highest annual total on record.
+The latest figure of 1,330 is still the second highest annual total on record and Scotland's drug misuse rate remains around 3.7 times that for the UK as a whole.

-Of those who died from misuse of drugs, 65% were aged between 35 and 54 and more than two thirds (70%) were men.
+Of those who died from misuse of drugs in Scotland, 65% were aged between 35 and 54 and more than two thirds (70%) were men.

 It comes after the head of Scotland's drug deaths taskforce called for an overhaul of addiction services and reform of drugs laws to halt overdose deaths.